 Vocational Qualifications are offered at different academic levels and so can be attainable for any student.
-Level 3 BTECs are equivalent to A Levels and require five A*-C grades to get on them.
+Level 3 BTEC’s are equivalent to 3 A Levels.
 Level 2 BTECs are equivalent to GCSEs and usually require around four D grades to enrol on the courses.

 Many colleges/training providers also offer Level 1 and Entry level programmes.
 These courses may be offered to students who have not met the entry requirements with their GCSE grades, or if they are embarking on a subject they haven’t studied in the past, such as hairdressing.
 There are sometimes courses available at College which require no formal entry requirements at all – simply an interest in the subject and a passion to learn.